HeitorMD3/infinibrick.xyz/content/contributing.md

 ## Documentation

-Documentation of the OpenBlox game engine and related software is done on [the OpenBlox wiki](https://wiki.openblox.org).
+Documentation of the OpenBlox game engine and related software is done [on our GitLab instance](https://git.openblox.org/openblox/api-documentation).
 To contribute, you only need to create an account.
-As a measure against spam and vandalism, new accounts cannot upload files, create pages other than talk pages, or move pages.
-Accounts that have existed for more than five days and have more than fifteen contributions are marked as autoconfirmed and can do all these things.
-If you need help editing the wiki, you can see the [MediaWiki help pages](https://www.mediawiki.org/wiki/Help:Contents) or ask on [talk pages](https://www.mediawiki.org/wiki/Help:Talk_pages).

-Class documentation is done using the [Infobox class](https://wiki.openblox.org/wiki/Template:Infobox_class), [Property](https://wiki.openblox.org/wiki/Template:Property), [Method](https://wiki.openblox.org/wiki/Template:Method), and [Event](https://wiki.openblox.org/wiki/Template:Event) templates.
-You can find documentation for each of these templates on the template pages.
+The GitLab documentation [provides](https://git.openblox.org/help/gitlab-basics/README.md) guides for forking the API documentation repository, committing your changes, and submitting a merge request.
+We will review your changes before merging them.
+You can ask for help on [the devel mailing list](https://lists.openblox.org/cgi-bin/mailman/listinfo/devel).

 ## Translation

-We’re always looking for translators for this website and the wiki, as well as the engine and client.
-If you wish to translate the wiki, contact [mark@openblox.org](mailto:mark@openblox.org).<!--TODO: (Shut up Mark) Translation of the engine, client, and studio is all done through Qt Linguist.
-If you need any help with that, contact [johnmh@openblox.org](mailto:johnmh@openblox.org).-->
+We’re always looking for translators for this website and the API documentation, as well as the engine and client.
+If you wish to translate the documentation, contact [mark@openblox.org](mailto:mark@openblox.org).
+To translate the engine and client, contact [johnmh@openblox.org](mailto:johnmh@openblox.org).

 ## Development